CONTENTS

 four times.

-700, I believe — is it — 750 seats available for individuals who are currently
+to be 700, I believe — is it — 750 seats available for individuals who are

-in a post-secondary education that are on student visas essentially to be
+currently in a post-secondary education that are on student visas essentially

-continue to advocate with our federal counterparts on opportunities like those
+advocate with our federal counterparts on opportunities like those available to

-available to Manitoba.
-However again I would be remiss if I just said that we
+Manitoba.
+However again I would be remiss if I just said that we were seeing

 Drew Whitby: